chenjt66a/EB-LG-module/README.md

         python train.py

 # Acknowledgement
 The code is built on PointNet++ / DGCNN / AdaptConv.
-We thank the authors for shaaring the codes.
+We thank the authors for sharing the codes.